Representatives of flamenco in Spanish music: legends and current figures

 History of Cante Jondo and the great events of flamenco

 To understand what Cante Jondo is and its relationship to flamenco, we must go back to the first major flamenco event held in 1922.
-It was the Concurso de Cante Jondo, a key event that took place on June 13 and 14 in Granada, Spain, on Corpus Christi.
-This competition, promoted by figures such as poet Federico García Lorca and composer Manuel de Falla, sought to preserve the oldest purity of flamenco at a time when this art was beginning to modernize.
+It was the Concurso de Cante Jondo (Deep Song Competition), a key event that took place on June 13th and 14th in Granada, Spain, during Corpus Christi.
+This competition, promoted by figures such as the poet Federico García Lorca and the composer Manuel de Falla, sought to preserve the oldest purity of flamenco at a time when this art form was beginning to modernize.
+The success of the competition marked a turning point, establishing flamenco as the most representative genre of Spanish culture, not only in Spain but internationally.
+Since then, Flamenco has continued to grow, diversifying, but always maintaining its roots in the three fundamental pillars: singing, dancing and guitar playing..

 The iconic figures of flamenco